c6shi/calorie-analysis/README.md

 This is a group of box plots showing the distribution of calories for each average rating bin.
 Observe many outliers especially for higher ratings, but the majority of each bin has a similar distribution.

 <iframe src="assets/calories_tag_histogram.html" width=800 height=600 frameBorder=0></iframe>
-This is a overlayed histogram showing the distribution of recipes with the `low-calorie` tag compared to recipes without the `low-calorie` tag.
+This is an overlaid histogram showing the distribution of recipes with the `low-calorie` tag compared to recipes without the `low-calorie` tag.
 As one might expect, the distribution of the `low-calorie` distribution is tighter around its center (i.e. a lower variance) compared to the distribution of recipes without the tag.

 #### Interesting Aggregates
 | avg_rating_bins   |1-5 steps|6-10 steps|11-15 steps|16-20 steps|20+ steps|